 - Gently incorporate the egg whites to the dry ingredients.
 Once the dough is completely moist, you are done.

-- You can shape them two ways: 1.
+- You can shape them in two ways: 1.
 Use a tablespoon to get a portion of the dough to roll into a ball.
 With slightly damp hands, press your palms into the plate of sugar.
-Roll each ball of dough with your sugar coated palms and then again in the sugar found on the plate.
+Roll each ball of dough with your sugar-coated palms and then again in the sugar found on the plate.
 Place on lined baking sheet.
-2- place batter into a pastry bag with a large round tip and make small rounds on prepared baking sheet.
+2- place batter into a pastry bag with a large round tip and make small rounds on a prepared baking sheet.
 Sprinkle tops with sugar.

 - Gently place the whole almond in the center of the cookie (you do not have to add the whole almond you can bake without).